 - Free education and abolishing student debt, among many other issues

 Senator Faruqi would like to engage with university staff and students, and the community from across the country to hear contributions on this paper.
 Collected ideas will inform future Greens policy and legislative action on higher education.

-Please submit your responses to the paper in the form on this page in the coming months so that your contribution is heard.
+Please submit your responses to the paper in the form on this page so that your contribution is heard.